-Today I would like to share with you all one of my most awe-inspiring places to go to in all of San Diego County.
+Today I would like to share with you all one of my most awe-inspiring places to go to in San Diego County.
 Every time I am here, I never want to leave.
 Wherever you look, there is something incredible to see.
 Even the sounds here are sweet!
 If you enjoy taking photos, San Onofre State Beach is THE place you must visit!
 The views here are extraordinary!
-Situated on top of towering sandstone cliffs, San Onofre Bluffs Campground has some of the best coastal hiking trails to experience in North County San Diego.
+Situated on top of towering sandstone cliffs, San Onofre Bluffs Campground has some of the best coastal hiking trails to experience in North County, San Diego.

 On this particular day, my daughter and I started over at Trail Six (see map below) and set up a tent to relax.

 My goal on this day was to explore vast amounts of uncharted territory by exploring a few narrow sandstone gullies and a wider barranca south of Trail Six.